syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Watermark.md

 ---
-layout : post
+layout: post
-title : Watermark in Syncfusion® AutoComplete Control for Xamarin.Android description : Learn how to set and customize the watermark text in SfAutoComplete platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: Watermark in Syncfusion® AutoComplete for Xamarin.Android
+description: Learn how to set and customize the watermark text in SfAutoComplete
+platform: xamarin.android
+control: SfAutoComplete
+documentation: ug
 ---

 # Watermark